+I took sick leave and went home.
 Bobby Jones called a few hours later and told me that he and another controller had driven on the closed runway to view the T38.
 He stated that the cockpit was exposed to the elements, no canopy, full of water, and hailstones the size of softballs.
-The student pilot had been knocked unconscious by a hailstone and that the pilot was suffering from hypothermia.
+The student pilot had been knocked unconscious by a hailstone and the pilot was suffering from hypothermia.

-It wasn’t until 1990, after the “Cold War” ended did the public find out that hydrogen bombs were being manufactured at the top secret Pantex plant and only then was Restricted Area P-47 posted on aeronautical charts.
+It wasn’t until 1990, after the “Cold War” ended did the public find out that hydrogen bombs were being manufactured at the top secret Pantex plant and only then was Prohibitive Area P-47 posted on aeronautical charts.